SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 ## Deploy the Application

 Update your application in the provider subaccount.
-For detailed instructions, refer to the section [Deploy the Multi-Tenant Application to a Provider Subaccount](24-Multi-Tenancy-Deployment.md#build-and-deploy-to-cloud-foundry).
+For detailed instructions, refer to the section [Deploy Your SAP BTP Multi-Tenant Application](24-Multi-Tenancy-Deployment.md#build-and-deploy-to-cloud-foundry).

 > Note: Make sure any local changes have been reverted before deployment.